CommonAccord/Cmacc-Source/Doc/F/Demo/Agt_NDA_with_Other_Waiver.md

 Note=Mix and match.
-In this example, the CooleyGo version of a Waiver section is replaced by the ABA MSPA version of a Waiver section.
-We reference a general library of terms, then override the Misc.Waive.Sec with the MSPA version and replace the MSPA's defined terms with ones appropriate for the NDA.
+In this example, the CooleyGo version of a Waiver section is replaced by a "standard" form of waiver provision based on the American Bar Association's Model Stock Purchase Agreement waiver section.
+We override the Misc.Waive.Sec with the standard version and replace the defined terms with ones appropriate for the NDA.
+We also eliminate the Oxford comma (q).

-ABA.=[F/US/00/Agt/Acquire/Shares/MSPA/SPA/0.md]

-Misc.Waive.Sec={ABA.Misc.Waive.Sec}
+Note=For an assortment of Waiver clauses - see [Index/F/US/00/Agt/Sec/Misc/Waive/0.md]

+Model.=[F/US/00/Agt/Sec/Misc/Waive/0.md]

+Misc.Waive.Sec={Model.Sec}

 =[F/Demo/Agt_NDA.md]

-ABA._Legal_Requirements=law

-ABA._Sellers'_Representative=duly authorized agent of a {_party}

-ABA._Seller={_party}
+Model._Legal_Requirements=law

+Model._Legal_Right=right, power{q} or privilege

+q=</i>